Skip to content

 rotki Generic Trades Template

-Rotki Generic Events Import
+rotki Generic Events Import

 This is for importing generic events.
 Supported events are "Deposit", "Withdrawal", "Income", "Loss", "Spend" and "Staking".
 The expected file format is CSV with the following headers and descriptions as a guide: